Sunderland fans' telling reaction to Grigg goal as Hull striker loses temper

-Thousands of Sunderland fans were at the Stadium of Light to watch Sunderland defeat Hull City on Friday night.
+Thousands of Sunderland fans were at the Stadium of Light to watch their side defeat Hull City on Friday night.

 However, there are some important moments that are easily missed whilst at the ground and some that the cameras don’t pick up.

-Here, we take a look at some of the moments you might have missed from the win against Hull City on Friday night:
+Here, we take a look at the moments you might have missed from the win against Hull City on Friday night:

 The reaction to Will Grigg’s goal was absolutely brilliant